dante-project/scratchpad/docs/html/_sources/tut.txt

 typically supports sharing data among users and applications, as well as persistence so data is still available after reboot.

-KaT OS implements ISO 9660 file system and ATAPI drivers.
+KaT OS implements ISO 9660 file system and ATA/ATAPI drivers.

 ISO 9660
 ----------------